cpulvermacher/lgtm/README.md

     - `#reviewUnstaged`: Reviews only unstaged changes in your working directory
     - Example usage: `After your changes, run all tests and run #reviewUnstaged to check your work.`
 - **Chat Integration**: Review content remains in chat history for follow-up questions by omitting `@lgtm`.
+- **Automatic Fixes**: Use the `Fix` action on a review comment to fix it automatically.
+This will use the language model configured for inline chat.

 ## Limitations